ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

    Reparameterization with simple location-scale transformation using Keras merge layers.

-.. admonition:: Monte Carlo sample size
+.. topic:: Monte Carlo sample size

    Note both the inputs for observed variables and noise (``x`` and ``eps``) need to be specified explicitly as inputs to our final model.